LastAncientOne/Data-Science/README.md

 # Kaggle-Project
 This a practice of writing codes using kaggle data and real world data.
-Also, is to learn to be a data scientists and expand more knowledge in machine learning and deep learning.
+Also, is to learn to be a data scientists and expanding more knowledge in machine learning and deep learning.

 # Prerequisites
 Python 3.5